Friday, July 18, 2008

 Winchester, Simon.
 Korea: A Walk through the Land of Miracles.
 New York: Harper Perennial, 2004.

 Simon Winchester is such an amazing author that I will read anything he writes—whether I'm interested in the subject or not—just for the joy of the prose.
 He has a few books on geology, of all things, and they are completely engrossing.
-I'm eagerly looking forward to reading his The Man who Loved China, but I didn't bring it to Israel because it's a heavy hardback.
+I'm eagerly looking forward to reading his The Man who Loved China, but I didn't bring it on my flight back from Israel because it's a heavy hardback.

 Instead, I brought Korea: A Walk through the Land of Miracles, a light paperback.